 While the internet is going gaga over the format and how to make the most out of it, it is a very simple format to capture images in.
 I hope you have your devices handy, for I will walk you through the format while I write this article in real-time.
 I cannot wait to show the endless possibilities with the format and unleash the hidden photographer in you.

 To turn on ProRAW, you need to check if your device is compatible with the feature or not.
-Your iPhone should be updated to iOS 14.3; if not, update your device first and then follow the steps mentioned below.
+Your iPhone should be updated to iOS to 14.3 or later; if not, update your device first and then follow the steps mentioned below.

 - Head over to Settings.